MicrosoftDocs/win32/desktop-src/Intl/wm-ime-char.md

-﻿---
+---
-Description: 'Sent to an application when the IME gets a character of the conversion result.
-A window receives this message through its WindowProc function.' ms.assetid: '1e1353c3-5215-4829-a00a-2fee47a430eb'
+Description: Sent to an application when the IME gets a character of the conversion result.
+A window receives this message through its WindowProc function. ms.assetid: 1e1353c3-5215-4829-a00a-2fee47a430eb
-title: 'WM\_IME\_CHAR message'
+title: WM\_IME\_CHAR message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_IME\_CHAR message